NTDLS/TightWiki/README.md

 :eyes: Or check out the full wiki [documentation](https://tightwiki.com/Wiki%20Help%20::%20Wiki%20Help) to learn about the engine functionality.

+:star: Ready to run it for yourself?
+Check out the [installation instructions](https://tightwiki.com/wiki_help::installation)!

 :boom: Also be sure to check out the screenshots below the feature list...

 :anguished: Its been like a modern retelling of Sisyphus, only this time the stone is RegEx.